spasarok/kinyarwandaCrawler/Parallel Data/README.md

 ==============

-A few thousand lines of parallel data (English-Malagasy and English-Swahili) that I manually prepared to use for testing machine translation.
+A few thousand lines of parallel data (English-Malagasy and English-Swahili) that I manually prepared to use for machine learning.